Latest update

 Background

 There has been a high level of community interest in the development of a cycling and walking path connecting Willunga and Aldinga for many years.
+You can read more information about the background and alignment options analysis previously undertaken on the additional background information and cycleway options analysis 2019 - 2020 information pages.

-In April this year the community were advised that a route had been finalised for a shared use cycling and walking path between Willunga and Aldinga.
+In April 2023 the community were advised that a route had been finalised for a shared use cycling and walking path between Willunga and Aldinga.
 The community were asked to share their local knowledge and suggestions to help inform the final designs for the path.
 Consultation closed on 4 June 2023.

 Thanks to state government funding, the path will provide a 5.8km link for families, riders, runners and tourists between Aldinga Road/ Mainwaring Street intersection in Willunga and Main South Road/ Port Road intersection in Aldinga.